okekechimezieglory/_trivia/README.md

 {
     'question': {
         'id': 24,
-        'question': 'Here is a new question string', 'answer': 'Here is a new answer string', 'difficulty': 1,
+        'question': 'Heres a new question string',
+        'answer': 'Heres a new answer string',
+        'difficulty': 1,
         'category': 3
     }